JasonWynkoop1/keeptrack/README.md

    <script type="module" src="./src/main.js"></script>
    ```

+3. If you see MIME type errors like:
+   - "Failed to load module script: Expected a JavaScript-or-Wasm module script but the server responded with a MIME type of 'text/css'"
-3. If you see a MIME type error like "Failed to load module script: Expected a JavaScript-or-Wasm module script but the server responded with a MIME type of 'text/jsx'", this is because GitHub Pages serves .jsx files with the wrong MIME type.
-To fix this:
+   - "Failed to load module script: Expected a JavaScript-or-Wasm module script but the server responded with a MIME type of 'text/jsx'"

-   a.
-Create a JavaScript version of your entry point that doesn't use JSX syntax:
+   - "Failed to load resource: the server responded with a status of 404 ()" for node_modules

+   This is because GitHub Pages serves files with incorrect MIME types and doesn't include node_modules.
+To fix this, you can:

+   **Option 1: Use relative paths for imports (may still have MIME type issues)**
    ```javascript
    // src/main.js
    import React, { StrictMode } from '../node_modules/react/index.js'